Senior Lecturer in Psychology

 Developmental psychology is the scientific study of changes that occur in humans over the lifespan and understanding how and why they happen.
 Educational psychology involves the application of psychological theory and research to understand learning and improve educational experiences.
 In the Psychology (Developmental and Educational) degree at The University of Northampton, you get to develop more specialised knowledge of these areas within your psychology programme.

-What can you do with a Psychology (Developmental and Educational) degree?
+What can I do with a Psychology (Developmental and Educational) degree?

 With a psychology degree, you can specialise within different pathways and develop within an area of your choice in the field of psychology.
-Upon completion of this course, and depending on degree classification, you will be eligible for British Psychological Society (BPS) Graduate Basis for Chartered Membership (GBC) which is the first step to pursuing professional training as an educational, clinical, counselling, occupational, health or forensic psychologist.
+Upon completion of this course, and depending on degree classification, you will be eligible for a British Psychological Society (BPS) Graduate Basis for Chartered Membership (GBC).
+This is the first step in pursuing professional training as an educational, clinical, counselling, occupational, health or forensic psychologist.
 You could pursue a career as an academic psychologist, conducting research and teaching in higher education.
 More information about psychology careers can be found on the BPS website.

-However, you can also choose to follow various career paths outside of the psychological profession, as psychology students gain such an invaluable set of skills and a knowledge base that enables them to succeed in a range of careers.
+However, with this qualification, you can also choose to follow various career paths outside of the psychological profession.
+The invaluable set of skills and knowledge base that psychology students gain throughout this course enables them to succeed in a range of careers.

-The work-based elements integrated into this programme provide valuable careers-based skills.
-We also offer other volunteering opportunities through our Changemaker Hub, Employability Plus recognition, STEAM Opportunities and support from our careers team.
+The work-based elements of this programme provide valuable career based skills.
+As well as our annual Psychology Careers Event, at the University of Northampton, we also offer other volunteering opportunities through our Changemaker Hub, Employability Plus recognition, STEAM Opportunities and support from our careers team.

 What do graduates of the programme tend to do afterwards?

 Our Developmental and Educational Psychology graduates have gone into a range of professions.
-This has included educational psychology, clinical psychology, teaching, special educational needs, academic research, health (such as paramedic science, occupational therapy), mental health and early years provision.
+These include educational psychology, clinical psychology, teaching, special educational needs, academic research, health (such as paramedic science, occupational therapy), mental health and early years provision.

 I don’t know what career I want to pursue yet.
 Will this degree programme limit my options when I graduate?